Mermade/widdershins/README.md

   "language_tabs": [{ "go": "Go" }, { "http": "HTTP" }, { "javascript": "JavaScript" }, { "javascript--nodejs": "Node.JS" }, { "python": "Python" }, { "ruby": "Ruby" }],
   "verbose": true,
   "tagGroups": [
     {
       "title": "Companies",
       "tags": ["companies"]
     },
     {
       "title": "Billing",
       "tags": ["invoice-create", "invoice-close", "invoice-delete"]
     }
   ]
 }
 ```

-You can also you use the environment file to group OAS/Swagger tagged paths together to create a more elegant table of contents, and overall page structure.
+You can also use the environment file to group OAS/Swagger tagged paths together to create a more elegant table of contents, and overall page structure.

 If you need to support a version of Slate \<v1.5.0 (or a renderer which also doesn't support display-names for language-tabs, such as `node-slate`, `slate-node` or `whiteboard`), you can use the `--environment` option with the included `whiteboard_env.json` file to simply achieve this.